clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 activityimp$steps[is.na(activity$steps)] <- 5*(stepsbyint$StepsPerMin[NAindices])
 ```

-##### 6.2 Imputing missing values: Interpolation
+##### 6.2 Method 2: Replace NAs with *Interpolated values*

 Next we impute missing days by interpolating values from adjacent days.
+We can get some sense of this by looking at the steps per day as a function of date.
 We do this by application of a function called `na.approx()` in the package `zoo`.
 We start by using `tidyr` to `spread` the `activity` data frame into 'wide' format: a matrix with intervals across the columns, and one date per row.

 ``` r
 # Note: we turn the matrix into a tbl_df, for better printing; tbl_df is loaded with one of the